Calculate Your BMI

 Important Limitations of BMI

-While BMI is a convenient and widely-used screening tool, it has several important limitations.
-BMI does not directly measure body fat percentage or distinguish between muscle and fat mass, which can lead to misclassification in certain populations.
+While BMI is a convenient screening tool, it has several important limitations.
+BMI does not directly measure body fat percentage or distinguish between muscle and fat mass.

 BMI Doesn't Account For: